At St Clement’s we believe that if students are to achieve to the best of their ability they need to feel safe, happy and well-supported.

 We know from student surveys, that students do feel safe and happy at St Clement’s and that they think bullying is dealt with quickly and effectively.
 A wide range of staff including teachers, support staff and administrative staff have had students turn to them for support.
 This is a testament to the whole-school approach to student support.

-Students also benefit from individual information, advice and guidance.
-During Year 8, when students are choosing their Key Stage 4 courses, each student has a one-to-one meeting with a member of staff to help them with their choices.
+Students also benefit from individual information, advice and guidance from arriving at St Clement's High School during tutor time sessions, assemblies and with the support of Unifrog.
+During Year 9, when students are choosing their Key Stage 4 courses, each student has a one-to-one meeting with a member of staff to help them with their choices.
 In Key Stage 4 students receive support from our Careers Information Advice and Guidance Co-ordinator and other members of staff to help them make decisions about their post-16 choices.
-In addition, Citizenship lessons throughout the school include careers information and guidance.

-If you have any concerns, please contact us directly on the following numbers;
+If you have any concerns, please contact us directly on the following: